If you regularly create video content, setting up a home studio can save you a lot of time and effort.

 And the good news?
 You don’t have to break the bank to get great results.

-Later’s resident video expert, Alex Duncan, shares his top tips for shooting professional-level video from home — as well as all the equipment you’ll need to get started:
+Here are our top tips for shooting professional-level video from home — as well as all the equipment you’ll need to get started.

 Home Video Studio Equipment Checklist